 The guide to gay Madrid

 Are you planning to visit Madrid for a weekend or a few days?
-You probably wonder what the city’s top attractions are, how to get around Madrid, the general prices, and the major gay spots in the Spanish capital.
-We recommend reading The Guide to Gay Madrid for up-to-date information about the city.
+You probably wonder about the city’s top attractions, how to get around, the general prices, and the major gay spots.
+For up-to-date information about the city, we recommend reading The Guide to Gay Madrid.

 The guide to gay Madrid Gran via